randalvance/randal-tech/blogPosts/lets-learn-graphql.md

 ## Strongly Typed

 In GraphQL, you need to first define a schema which will defines the available types and fields that it can return.
 Think of each type as a table, and every type has a set of fields.
-Each field has a type which can be one of the GraphQL basic types, such as `Int`, `String`, `Boolean`, and `Float`, or another custom type you have created.
+Each field has a type which can be one of the GraphQL scalar types, such as `Int`, `String`, `Boolean`, and `Float`, or another custom type you have created.
 This allows GraphQL to validate the input parameters the client passed to it and the output or data that backend server sends back.
 GraphQL implementations have this validation built in.

 ## Introspection